 13 Panel Drug Test Cup with Fentanyl (FYL)

 12 Panel Now’s 13 Panel Drug Test Cup with Fentanyl screens for thirteen different substances.
-It’s safe, hygienic, and super simple to use.
+This is a safe and hygienic test that’s easy to use.

 The no-drip screw top lid and leak-proof design ensure a quick and no-mess testing process.
 Furthermore, you won’t have difficulty analyzing the results, thanks to its easy-to-read peel-off label.